sarah32-code/Irecipe/README.md

 ### Sprint 1
 - create a data model
+- create database
 - create templets
 - user registration and authentication
-- create database
+- user operating system type
 - user profile page and update profile
-- user device type
+- Add functionality for a user to enter/search solutions

 ### Sprint 2
 - web design and styling
 - testing and debugging
-- Add functionality for a user to enter solutions
 - create a video-demo

 ### Installation